-Setting up a fixed static IP address for WIFI that doesn’t change, on the Pi desktop GUI (Pixel, Jessie, Stretch), is really simple!
-But 1st, the back story!
+Setting up a static IP on the Raspbian Desktop (Pixel or Stretch), that doesn’t change, is really simple!
+But 1st, why do that?

 I have been using a Pi Zero W (the one with on board wifi) setup headless with a USB sound card, to control the volume on a set of boosted external speakers I have connected to my TV.

 When I want to adjust the volume level, I just use an ssh client or the VNC app from my phone, to access the Pi Zero W and move the volume slider up and down.
 And, It works ok.

 Only problem with this setup, is when we have had a power outage, my router would assign a new IP address to the Pi.
 Then I would have to connect the Pi Zero to an HDMI port on the TV to find the new address.

 I am sure there is probably a better way to get the address while running headless, like pinging it with Windows or something, but have not bothered to look it up yet (yes I tried using raspberrypi.local but I have more than one Pi running usually, and that doesn’t always work for some reason).